pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 ##### `show()` method

-This method accepts a number of configuration options that allow to shape the structure and behaviour of the dialog.
+This method accepts a number of configuration options that allow to shape the structure and behavior of the dialog.

 ##### `show:[id]` event

-When the {@link module:ui/dialog/dialog~Dialog#show `Dialog#show()`} function is called and the {@link module:ui/dialog/dialog~DialogDefinition#id `id`} parameter was provided, the fired event will be namespaced, allowing to customise some of the default dialog's properties.
+When the {@link module:ui/dialog/dialog~Dialog#show `Dialog#show()`} function is called and the {@link module:ui/dialog/dialog~DialogDefinition#id `id`} parameter was provided, the fired event will be namespaced, allowing to customize some of the default dialog's properties.
 For example, you can change the default position of the "Find and replace" dialog from the editor corner to the bottom with the following code:

 ```js
 dialog.on( 'show:findAndReplace', ( evt, data ) => {